react-navigation/react-navigation.github.io/website/versioned_docs/version-1.x/headers.md

 ```
 <a href="https://snack.expo.io/@react-navigation/sharing-header-styles" target="blank" class="run-code-button">&rarr; Run this code</a>

-Now, any screen that belongs to the `RouteStack` will have our wonderful branded styles.
+Now, any screen that belongs to the `RootStack` will have our wonderful branded styles.
 Surely though, there must be a way to override these options if we need to?

 ## Overriding shared `navigationOptions`